datanucleus/docs-datanucleus/src/site/markdown/documentation/extensions/level2_cache.md

 ## Extensions : Level 2 Cache
 ![Plugin](../../images/nucleus_plugin.gif)

-DataNucleus is developed as a plugin-driven framework and one of the components that is pluggable is the Level 2 caching of objects (between PersistenceManagers for the same PersistenceManagerFactory).
-The Cache guide (JDO or JPA) defines a large selection of Level 2 caches (builtin, Coherence, EHCache, OSCache, SwarmCache) but is structured so that you can easily add your own variant and have it usable within your DataNucleus usage.
+DataNucleus is developed as a plugin-driven framework and one of the components that is pluggable is the Level 2 caching of objects
+(between PM/EMs for the same PMF/EMF).
+DataNucleus provides a large selection of Level 2 caches (builtin-map-based, Coherence, EHCache, OSCache, others) but is structured so that you can easily add your own variant and have it usable within your DataNucleus usage.

 DataNucleus is able to support third party Level 2 Cache products.
-There are provided plugins for EHCache, SwarmCache, OSCache, and Oracle Coherence.
-You can extend DataNucleus's capabilities using the plugin extension _org.datanucleus.cache_level2_.
+There are provided plugins for EHCache, SwarmCache, OSCache, and others.
+You can extend DataNucleus's capabilities using the plugin extension *org.datanucleus.cache_level2*.

 <table>